wolfgang117x/leetcode-patterns/src/binary-search/first-bad-version.md

 ## Explanation

 The problem is asking us to find the first bad version of a product out of `n` versions with minimal calls to the `isBadVersion` api.
-This can be generalized as find minimum value in sorted array that meets specific a condition, the condition being the value is a bad version.
+This can be generalized as find the minimum value in sorted array that meets specific a condition, the condition being the value is a bad version.

 ### Linear Approach